torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 Bttv quirks
 -----------

-Below is what the bt878 data book says about the PCI bug compatibility modes of the bt878 chip.
+Below is what the bt878 data book says about the PCI  compatibility modes of the bt878 chip.

 The triton1 insmod option sets the EN_TBFX bit in the control register.